Looking for a subtle performance sedan? Today’s not your day.

-Edit 10/3/2017 – I looked at this Dinan modified M Roadster last August, but there was little information and it hung around for quite a while at $25,000.
+Edit 11/3/2017 – I looked at this Dinan modified M Roadster last August, but there was little information and it hung around for quite a while at $25,000.
 It has now moved on to a new seller who has taken some more photos and raised the price $4,000.
-Key here though is that the seller confirmed my suspicion that this was the expensive and exclusive ISR3 roadster.
-Only 50 of these Vortech supercharged 400 horsepower monsters were produced.
+After last month claiming it was an ISR3, the seller has confirmed what our comment from Eric indicated – it’s “just” a S3 Roadster.
 It has about 1,000 more miles since last year but still looks relatively reasonably priced if you like the color combination and gutsy Dinan modifications – Ed

 The other day I was talking with my friend about Turner Motorsports.
 I first met Will Turner when he was a BMWCCA instructor, just trying to establish his business of selling parts on the side.
 He and his compatriots all sported E30 M3s; this was, after all, the days before the launch of the U.S. E36 M3.
 Turner managed to parlay early success in a local modification scene outside of Boston into a countrywide business, and after some time in the club race scene he moved into the major leagues.
 Success against better funded teams was sometimes difficult, but today Turner is still alive and very much kicking, having become one of the two defacto factory-backed teams running the M6 GT3.
 To get to that point of factory involvement is an arduous journey to say the least, and few who start out make it.